vitalyros/opencvjs-separate-wasm/README.md

-# Opencv JS wasm modular build
+# Opencv JS separate wasm build

 Build of opencv.js with separate js and wasm files

+Version of this npm package corresponds with opencv version